 Hypotheses and Results Accounts that appeal primarily to surface-level characteristics of the context find little to distinguish (1a-b).
 The Bayesian analysis predicts a difference, however, based on an interconnected sequence of referential and coherence-driven interdependencies.
 First, it predicts that participants will write fewer explanation continuations in (1a) than (1b), since the RC in (1a) already provides a cause (Simner & Pickering 2005; Kehler et al. 2008; Bott & Solstad 2012).
 Second, this difference is predicted to yield a difference in next-mention biases: Since IC2 verbs impute causality to the object, a greater number of explanation continuations for (1b) should lead to a greater number of next-mentions of the object.
-Third, the RC manipulation is expected to affect which referent a pronoun refers to, since P(referent|pronoun) is determined in part by next-mention expectations.
+Third, the RC manipulation is expected to affect pronoun interpretations.
 Fourth, pronoun production should not be similarly affected by the RC manipulation, but instead only by grammatical role.
 Finally, since pronoun interpretation is determined in part by production biases, more subject references are expected in the pronoun prompt vs. free condition.
 All of these predictions were confirmed.